 KILBRANDON CHILDREN’S FUND (EDINBURGH)

-This document governs the membership and conduct of the Committee of the Kilbrandon Children’s Fund (Edinburgh) and was adopted by the Committee on Tuesday 10th September 2019.
+This document governs the membership and conduct of the Committee of the Kilbrandon Children’s Fund (Edinburgh) and was adopted by the Committee in October 2022

 Clear Day means any day other than a Saturday, Sunday, the day on which any notice of a Meeting is made known to Members and/or the date of that Meeting.